Import Your Car from the US to Canada: Step-by-Step Guide (2026)

 The first step is to ensure your vehicle can be legally imported into Canada.
 Not all vehicles meet Canadian standards, so checking eligibility is critical to avoid complications.

-- Special Cases: Vehicles over 15 years old or classic cars may be exempt from certain standards but still require RIV registration.
+Special Cases: Vehicles over 15 years old or classic cars may be exempt from certain standards but still require RIV registration.
+Vehicles over 25 years old are currently exempt from the retaliatory surtax.
 Buses or large vehicles may have additional requirements.

 Tip: Use the vehicle’s VIN to verify details with the manufacturer, as the RIV list is compiled voluntarily and may not be exhaustive.